The true cost of internal outsourcing in marcomms (and what marketers can do about it when setting next year's budget)

 It’s a situation that leaves marketers frustrated.
 Often the only solution is to find the extra budget and revert to using an external design agency.
 Regional branches relying on central marketing to deliver their templates are sometimes the first to lose patience and start working with a local design agency which can lead to inconsistencies in branding.
 Think about how you pay external developers to design and build campaign templates.
 What does this look like in terms of in medium to long term costs?
 Anecdotal evidence suggests that this can be as much as US$10,000 a year.

-Regardless of whether your team are using internal or external agencies to digitally package your firm’s content, when setting the budget for 2019 it’s worth looking at an alternative solution:
+Regardless of whether your team are using internal or external agencies to digitally package your firm’s content, when setting the budget it’s worth looking at an alternative solution:

 Source a hybrid design solution for your templates